bkw777/dl2/co2ba.md

 All cases use a rolling xor checksum.

 For !yenc, the default `XA=^64` is fast and pretty good.
 You can also say `XA=best` which will internally try all 256 possible vlues, both xor and rot.
-This will take several seconds (~5) and generally produce a smaller file, but not by very much.
+This will take 5 or 6 seconds and generally produce a smaller file, but not by a lot.

 ## Examples
 <!--